cibilex/new-tutorials/ing/gerunds_infinitives.md

 * see,hear,listen
     - from zero to end of the process ` He saw me play soccer.`
     - from middle of the process `he saw me playing soccer.`
-* Causative sentences used with vanilla verb:
-    - I made him paint the wall.
 * It takes + infinitive `It took botanists  years to breed`
 - seem,appear + to lu yapılar gelir. (to be getting,to be verb3,to be)
 * pasif cümlelerde istisnalar dışında to verb0 alır.